remko/age-plugin-se/README.md

-> ⚠️ **This plugin is not production-ready yet, but should be usable.
+> ⚠️ **This plugin is not production-ready yet.
+It should be fully functional, but the recipient and identity format are not finalized yet.
 Feedback welcome!**

 # Age plugin for Apple Secure Enclave